The Québec maritime Blog

 4. Explore the Chic-Choc Mountains

 The name Chic-Choc comes from the word sigsôg in the Mi’gmaq language, which means “impenetrable barrier.”
-The Chic-Choc mountain range, which includes 25 peaks over 1000 metres (3300 feet) high, is 95 km (60 mi.) long and 10 km (6 mi.) wide, making it an ideal setting for outdoor adventure!
+The Chic-Choc mountain range, which includes 25 peaks over 1000 metres (3300 feet) high, is 95 km (60 mi.) long and 10 km (6 mi.) wide, making it an ideal setting for outdoor adventures!
 These mountains are a favourite destination for hikers, who can enjoy hundreds of kilometres of trails in Parc national de la Gaspésie.
 There are many peaks to explore: Mt.
 Jacques-Cartier (the highest!), Mt.
 Albert, Mt.
 Logan, Mt.
 Xalibu and Mt.
 Richardson are only a few of your options!
 After a long day of hiking, enjoy a good night’s rest in a tent, glamping unit, cabin or the renowned Gîte du Mont-Albert hotel.
-If you’d prefer an all-inclusive package that combines outdoor activities and 4-star accommodations, opt for a stay at the Auberge de montagne des Chic-Chocs, a mountain lodge perched 615 metres (2020 feet) above sea level.
-If you’re interested in trekking for several days, you can take on the International Appalachian Trail, which crosses part of the Chic-Chocs.
+If you’d prefer an all-inclusive package that combines outdoor activities and accommodations in a mountain lodge, opt for a stay at the Auberge de montagne des Chic-Chocs, which is nestled in the mountains at an altitude of 615 metres (2020 feet).
+If you’re interested in trekking for several days, you can follow the International Appalachian Trail, which crosses part of the Chic-Chocs.
 (Several packages are available.)
 Are you ready to hit the trails?

-During a hike in the Chic-Chocs, you’re very likely to encounter local wildlife.
-In addition to small mammals and various species of birds, wouldn’t you like to see a black bear or moose?
-The Réserve faunique de Matane offers interpretive activities during which you can observe these two species in complete safety.
+During a hike in the Chic-Chocs, you’re very likely to observe local wildlife, which may include small mammals and various species of birds as well as black bears and moose!
 And if you climb to the top of Mt.
-Jacques-Cartier in Parc national de la Gaspésie, you may encounter caribou from the only herd south of the St. Lawrence!
+Jacques-Cartier in Parc national de la Gaspésie, you may even see woodland caribou, an endangered species, from the only herd found south of the St. Lawrence.
 Whatever species you encounter, make sure you remain calm and stay on the trail.
-This way you can ensure your own safety and avoid damaging the environment while enjoying a moment of harmony with nature.
+This way you can ensure your own safety and avoid damaging the environment while enjoying an exhilarating moment of harmony with nature!

 So, what do you think?
-Which of these attractions will you visit in Haute-Gaspésie during your road trip along the Bas-Saint-Laurent – Gaspésie Tour?
+Which of these attractions will you visit during your road trip along the Bas-Saint-Laurent – Gaspésie Tour?
+Be sure to book your accommodations in La Haute-Gaspésie in advance and enjoy your stay!

 Author Anne-Josée Pineau